joannebeth93/joannebeth93/README.md

 - 👋 Hi, I’m @joannebeth93
 - 👀 I’m interested in society issues, political science and economy
 - 🌱 I’m currently learning all about Social Communication and Web Developer (fullstcak)
-- 💞️ I’m looking to collaborate on projects about how to help the society.
+- 💞️ I’m looking to collaborate on projects about documentaries, or investigative journalism.
 - 📫 How to reach me on TW: @SoyLaContra

 <!---